 Company directors manage the company’s affairs by reference to the company’s articles of association (‘articles’).
 Under the Companies Act 2006, it is a requirement that private companies (such as private limited companies) have at least one director whilst public companies must have at least two directors.
 This applies irrespective of the size of the company and applies equally to all small businesses and startups that incorporate.
 One director within the company must be a natural person- that is an individual and not another company.

 Anyone is capable of being a director of a company provided that they are over the age of 16 and are not bankrupt or disqualified by a court from holding a directorship.
 The Companies Act does not provide a procedure for the appointment of directors.
-Instead, the company’s articles of association will dictate how directors are appointed, which is typically by resolution of the members.
+Instead, the company’s articles of association will dictate how directors are appointed, which is typically by the resolution of the members.

 As a director, the individual or legal entity takes on duties to the company and is legally responsible for the company.
-The director’s primary duty is to act within their powers contained with the articles of association - the company’s constitution.
+The director’s primary duty is to act within the powers contained in the articles of association - the company’s constitution.
 The company’s articles will outline the directors’ duties and powers and it is important directors act with the company’s interests and within the powers ascribed to them as if they exceed their powers the related decisions may be reversed and the directors might have to compensate the company for any resulting financial losses.

 Directors must act to promote the success of their company and, depending on the size of the organisation, they might be responsible for reporting how they have done so in an annual report.
 They should act in good faith for the benefit of the company and correspondingly for the benefit of its members as a whole.
-This duty extends to also considering the consequences of their actions on employees, third parties, the environment, the company’s reputation and its longer term interests.
+This duty extends to also considering the consequences of their actions on employees, third parties, the environment, the company’s reputation and its longer-term interests.

 Private companies are not required by statute to have a company secretary unless the articles require one.
 In contrast, public companies are required to have at least one company secretary.

-The qualifications of the secretary depends primarily on the type of company that is incorporated.
+The qualifications of the secretary depend primarily on the type of company that is incorporated.
 In the case of private companies, there are no requirements for the secretary to have any formal qualifications.
 However, a public company must have at least one secretary who:

 - is a person, from their experience of membership, who appears to be capable of discharging the functions of secretary;